The Amazing Race Philippines 2: Broadcasting

 The show was broadcast as a weekday program airing for 30 minutes per episode, six times a week for ten weeks beginning October 6, 2014.
 Unlike the first season, each leg was shown over the course of a week with each episode showing at least one task that teams had to complete.
 The race to the Pit Stop aired on Saturday and a 30-minute recap of the weekly episodes aired on Sundays.
 This is in contrast to other versions of the show which aired each leg in one or two episodes per week.
 The last two episodes aired an hour long, and with the penultimate episode showcasing not only the final task and subsequent race to the Pit Stop, but also the highlights of the entire race at the end.

 Cast

 During the press conference held on September 22, 2014, at Resorts World Manila, the contestants were revealed.
-The cast included: Juan Direction cast members Daniel Marsh, Charlie Sutcliffe and Matt Edwards; a member of the girl group Eurasia, Phoebe Walker; Filipina boxer Gretchen "Chen" Abaniel; former Pinoy Big Brother housemate Luz McClinton and former Wowowee host RR Enriquez.
+The cast included: Juan Direction cast members Daniel Marsh, Charlie Sutcliffe, and Matt Edwards; a member of the girl group Eurasia, Phoebe Walker; Filipina boxer Gretchen "Chen" Abaniel; former Pinoy Big Brother housemate Luz McClinton, and former Wowowee host RR Enriquez.

-It was revealed on the show that after their elimination in Leg 2, Pinay World Champs boxer Gretchen "Chen" Abaniel and Luz McClinton were no longer friends and were no longer on speaking terms.
+It was revealed on the show that after their elimination in Leg 2, Gretchen "Chen" Abaniel and Luz McClinton were no longer friends and were no longer on speaking terms.
 Chen was absent at the Finish Line and did not join the other racers.